Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 * Individual WS2812 LED pixels can indicate zone status
 * One physical push button per zone is supported with different actions available via single, double and triple press.
 * Each zone can be put into manual override.
 Several manual override modes are available (see Operating Modes below)
-* A custom Tasmota "zone" command can be used to turn the zone on/off and switch mode. `zone1 1` turns zone 1 on. `zone1 {"mode": 5}` switches zone 1 to "All Day" mode. `zone2 {"mode": 0}` switches zone 2 to "Auto Mode".
+* A custom Tasmota "zone" command can be used to turn the zone on/off and switch mode (see below).
+* A custom Tasmota "schedule" command can be used to add/update/delete schedules (see below).
 * If Alexa/Hue emulation is enabled, when the power state of the relay is changed via Alexa (or MQTT or by pressing the Tasmota web UI relay buttons) the relevant heating zone's status is synchronised.
 * A basic I2C LCD 20x4 screen is supported out of the box.
 The first line displays date/time; the other 3 lines display on/off times for up to 3 zones.